 Check on this situation and then check it again.
 Your groomsmen have the easiest job of anyone at the wedding, but one of them is likely in charge of the only task with any real significance.
 Make sure your ring bearer comes bearing rings.

 So we're feeling good, looking good, letting our bride know we care, keeping our boys in check, and have secured the precious cargo.
-Seems like we've covered it all, but like we said before, let us know if anything's missing from this list.
-We're men — we forget things.
+Seems like we've covered it all, but as we said before, let us know if anything's missing from this list.
+We're men—we forget things.

 Even if they don't seem super involved in the wedding-planning process, grooms are going through the same life-changing experience as their brides-to-be.
 Enter: The Plunge.
 The site helps the engaged guy navigate his wedding from a man's point of view.